-- Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Teaching pupils through the curriculum what safeguarding means, how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the Board of Directors, Principals and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse and know to refer concerns to the DSL. - Ensuring that the Principals and any new staff members and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Teaching pupils through the curriculum what safeguarding means, how to keep safe and recognise behaviour that is unacceptable, including online.
+Pupils are taught to recognise when they are at risk and how to get help when they need it. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the Board of Trustees, Principals and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse and know to refer concerns to the DSL. - Ensuring that the Principals and any new staff members and volunteers are only appointed when all the appropriate checks have been satisfactorily completed. - Children, young people, and adults collaborate to develop a school community and a culture of vigilance, based on equality, dignity, respect, non-discrimination, and participation through the UNCRC.